 When password policies don't apply

 - You can update user passwords as a hash by using the bulk user upload tool or the G Suite Password Sync tool.
 However, if you apply password policies to an entire organizational unit and then upload passwords as a hash for a subset of users in that unit, the policies are not enforced for that subset of users.
 For details, see the G Suite Admin SDK and About G Suite Password Sync.

 - Password policies don't apply to any user passwords that you reset manually.
-If you manually reset a password, make sure to select Start password policy enforcement at next sign in for that user.
+If you manually reset a password, make sure to select Enforce password policy at next sign-in for that user.

 - The password policies you configure don't apply to users who are authenticated on a third-party identity provider (IdP) using SAML.

 From the Admin console Home page, go to SecurityPassword management.

 - On the left, select the organizational unit where you want to set the password policies.

 For all users, select the top-level organizational unit.
 Otherwise, select another organization to make settings for its users.
 Initially, an organization inherits the settings of its parent organization.

 - In the Strength section, check the Enforce strong password box.

 In the Length section, enter a minimum and maximum length for your users' passwords.
 It can be between 8 and 100 characters.

 - (Optional) To force users to change their password, check the Enforce password policy at next sign-in box.

 If you don’t check this option, users with weak passwords can access your organization’s Google services until they decide to change their password.